 - Gastrointestinal diseases such as diarrhea, constipation and gastric ulcers

 - Reproductive problems

 Significant side effects of acupuncture are extremely rare, and the success rate of this type of treatment is very high.
-While having needles stuck into your pet’s (much less your own!) body may sound tortuous, inserting the tiny needles is virtually painless, and once they are in place, there should be no pain at all.
+While having needles stuck into your pet’s (much less your own!) body may sound torturous, inserting the tiny needles is virtually painless, and once they are in place, there should be no pain at all.
 In fact, most animals receiving acupuncture become very relaxed, and some even fall asleep!

-Initially, acupuncture is given weekly or biweekly for about six treatments, after which time the therapy can be spread out if the patient is responding (and thankfully, it can be covered by your Petplan pet insurance policy).
+Initially, acupuncture is given weekly or biweekly for about six treatments, after which time the therapy can be spread out if the patient is responding (and thankfully, it can be covered by your pet insurance policy).
 Patients with conditions known to respond to acupuncture can show minor to dramatic response to therapy.
 Patients who fail to respond within three to four treatments should be reevaluated.

 As with other alternative therapies, the use of acupuncture should be in combination with other conventional therapies.
 Veterinary acupuncture should only be performed by a certified veterinary acupuncturist, and as always, make sure your regular vet knows about any treatment your pet is receiving.